ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 	</info-box>

 	Read more about this option in the [Integrating a build from the online builder](#integrating-a-build-from-the-online-builder) section.

+* {@link builds/guides/integration/advanced-setup Integrate the editor from source}.

+	In this approach you will include a CKEditor 5 built from source &mdash; so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and the WYSIWYG editor, however, it requires adjusting your `webpack.config.js` to CKEditor 5 needs.

+	Read more about this option in the [Integrating CKEditor 5 from source](#integrating-ckeditor-5-built-from-source) section.

 ### Using the document editor build